VakıfBank S.K.: Venue

 Since 2016, the club has played home matches at the VakıfBank Sports Palace (VakıfBank Spor Sarayı) in Istanbul.
-The venue has a capacity of 2,000 spectators.
+The venue has a capacity of 2,900 spectators.

 Current roster

-VakıfBank S.K. is one of the best women's volleyball teams in the world, having won the FIVB World Championship four times and the CEV Champions Cup six times.
+VakıfBank S.K. is one of the best women's volleyball teams in the world, having won the FIVB World Championship four times and the CEV Champions Cup seven times.

-VakifBank S.K. for season 2025/2026.
+VakifBank S.K. for season 2026/2027.